 Check out Laurier Career Opportunities for available job postings.

 All applicants must pass the special constable or police constable testing with the OACP Certificate.
-This step must be completed prior to applying with our service.
+This step must be completed prior to applying with our service or have completed a basic constable training equivalent.

 Applications can be submitted online.
 Check out Laurier Career Opportunities for available job postings.